-- 13. Problem-solving pre-motion consultations.
-Absent special circumstances making it unsafe or 0 otherwise unreasonable, all motions must be preceded by a personal, video, or telephonic consultation to attempt resolutions.
+- 13. 0 Problem-solving pre-motion consultations.
+Absent special circumstances making it unsafe or otherwise unreasonable, all motions must be preceded by a personal, video, or telephonic consultation to attempt resolutions.
 If any issue remains unresolved, the discussion must include (a) an exchange of the participants' ideas on what resources the parties could use to be able to successfully resolve future issues, (b) confirmation that all website, class, and other court requirements have been observed, (c) arrangements for the parents' completion of a Parenting Plan Worksheet that will be brought to court, and (d) if the jurisdiction is using UpToParents.org, arrangements assuring that the parents' website Commitments will be merged and their Agreed Commitments brought to any hearing.
 Attorneys are expected to cooperate professionally to assure these problem-solving consultations are held and given every reasonable chance to succeed.
-0 14.
-Motions' inclusion of "Cooperation Updates."
-All pleadings other than agreements are - required to include "Cooperation Updates" confirming the details of the consultation required in measure 13, including all matters covered in 13(a)-(d), together with a list of the dates and subject matter of all prior hearings.
+14. Motions' inclusion of "Cooperation Updates."
+All pleadings other than agreements are 0 - 14.
+Motions' inclusion of "Cooperation Opdates.
+All pleadings other than agreements are required to include "Cooperation Updates" confirming the details of the consultation required in measure 13, including all matters covered in 13(a)-(d), together with a list of the dates and subject matter of all prior hearings.
 Pleadings filed without full compliance with the requirements in measure 13 must include a specific statement of the reasons for failure of compliance.
 The jurisdiction strictly enforces the pre-motion consultation and Cooperation Update requirements; absent a demonstrated emergency or other special cause, no hearings are allowed and no relief accorded if those requirements are not observed.
-Sample conforming motions are attached to AssessFamilyLaw Model Rules for Family Cases. - 15.
+Sample conforming motions are attached to AssessFamilyLaw Model Rules for Family Cases.
+15. Limitations on custody evaluations and trials.
+The jurisdiction does not allow custody 0 - 15.
 Limitations on custody evaluations and trials.
 The jurisdiction does not allow custody evaluations or trials until all cooperative measures have been exhausted or shown to be ineffectual; requests for custody evaluations or trials must (a) be in writing and (b) list all problem-solving measures already used.